AlmogBaku/ninja-forms-1/readme.txt

 * Add-on updates will now enforce php requirements if the current version on the installation is below the minimum for the add-on.

 == Changelog ==

+= 3.4.24.1 (5 March 2020) =

+*Security:*

+* Patched an HTML injection vulnerability in our merge tag system.
+Many thanks to Tom Standley at ContainCo for practicing responsible disclosure.

 = 3.4.24 (2 March 2020) =